Materials-Consortia/OPTIMADE/optimade.md

     was executed, in [ISO 8601](https://www.iso.org/standard/40874.html)
     format.
-Times MUST be timezone-aware (i.e., MUST NOT be local times), in one of the formats allowed by [ISO 8601](https://www.iso.org/standard/40874.html) (i.e., either be in UTC, and then end with a Z, or indicate explicitly the offset).
+Times MUST be timezone-aware (i.e., MUST NOT be local times), in one of the formats allowed by [ISO 8601](https://www.iso.org/standard/40874.html) (i.e., either be in UTC, and then end with 'Z', or indicate explicitly the offset).
   * **data\_returned**: an integer containing the number of data objects returned for the query.
   * **more\_data\_available**: `false` if all data for this query has been